 Let be a category with pullbacks.
 A Grothendieck pretopology or basis (for a Grothendieck topology) on is an assignment to each object of of a collection of families of morphisms, called covering families such that

 isomorphisms cover – every family consisting of a single isomorphism is a covering family;

 stability axiom – the collection of covering families is stable under pullback: if is a covering family and is any morphism in , then is a covering family;

 transitivity axiom – if is a covering family and for each also is a covering family, then also the family of composites is a covering family.

-If we drop the first and third conditions, we obtain the notion of a coverage on a category with pullbacks; conversely every coverage on a category with pullbacks generates a Grothendieck pretopology by an evident closure process.
+If we drop the first and third conditions, we obtain something a bit stronger than a coverage; at the page coverage this notion is called a cartesian coverage.
+Conversely every coverage on a category with pullbacks generates a Grothendieck pretopology by an evident closure process.
 However, many coverages that arise in practice are actually already Grothendieck pretopologies.
 On the other hand, for some analogues in noncommutative algebraic geometry, rather the stability axiom fails.

 Given any Grothendieck topology on , there is a maximal basis which generates it: this has as covering families precisely thoses families of morphisms that generate a covering sieve under completion under precomposition.

 An example for the category Diff of manifolds is the pretopology of surjective submersions.
 All of these have covering families consisting of single morphisms.
 Such a pretopology is called a singleton pretopology (and, in particular, it is a singleton coverage).